turulomio/unogenerator/README.md

 ## Changelog

+### 0.27.0 (2022-08-19)
+- Helper_totals_by_range now hides total of totals by default.
+- ODS.export_pdf now uses one pdf page per sheet by default.
+- Added ODS.setSheetStyle.
+If you use ODS_Standard you can use the portrait style.
+- ODT images size can be managed automatically.
+- Now you can trim images to remove innecesary space.

 ### 0.26.0 (2022-04-04)
 - Range.start refactorized to Range.c_start.
 Range.end refactorized to Range.c_end.
 - Added getBlockValuesByRange and getBlockValuesByRangeWithCast, to get values from sheet very fast